Kimhyr/kos/README.md

 ## Executing

+After building

-1. Enter `make em` in the command-line.
+1. Enter `make em` to use the [QEMU](https://www.qemu.org/) emulator to run the operating system.